linagora/tmail-flutter/docs/adr/0109-oversize-attachment-recovery-seam.md

 - A recovery is an alternative ending for a rejection.
 - It takes the rejected files somewhere else and tells the user what happened.
-- The first one, landing later, uploads the oversize files to Drive and links them in the body.
+- The first one, landing later, uploads the rejected files to Drive and links them in the body.
 - The dialog is what shows whenever no recovery runs:
   - none is registered,
   - the rejection carries no files to act on,